datatrustengineering/DataTrustEngineering/community/CONTRIBUTING.md

 ---
-title: Contributing Guide
+title: Contributing to Data Trust Engineering (DTE)
 ---

-# Contributing to Data Trust Engineering (DTE)

 Welcome to the **Data Trust Engineering (DTE)** community!
 We're building a movement to replace traditional data governance’s 70-80% failure rate [Gartner, 2025] with engineering-driven trust, certification, and AI-readiness.
-Inspired by the [DataOps Manifesto](https://dataopsmanifesto.org)’s agility and collaboration, DTE invites data professionals, enterprises, SMBs, and hyperscalers to contribute to our open-source ecosystem.
-Whether you're enhancing the [DTE Trust Dashboard](/tools/data-trust-dashboard/DTE_Trust_Dashboard.html), proposing new artifacts, or sharing case studies, your contributions shape the #DTERevolution.
+Inspired by the [DataTrustManifesto.org](https://datatrustmanifesto.org)’s agility and collaboration, DTE invites data professionals, enterprises, SMBs, and hyperscalers to contribute to our open-source ecosystem.
+Whether you're enhancing the [DTE Trust Dashboard](/tools/data-trust-dashboard/DTE_Trust_Dashboard), proposing new artifacts, or sharing case studies, your contributions shape the #DTERevolution.

 This guide explains how to contribute to the `DataTrustEngineering` repository, ensuring a productive, inclusive community.
 Join us at [datatrustmanifesto.org](https://datatrustmanifesto.org) or our [Slack org]([Slack Invite Link]).